Penguins – Kings of Antarctica

 - While diving, the penguin’s heart beats slower – thanks to this, the blood circulates slower in the animal’s body and the body uses less oxygen.

-- Feathers that are on penguin’s body cover each other just as tiles.
+- Feathers that are on the penguin’s body cover each other just as tiles.
 Thanks to this, water has no exposure on its skin and does not cool the body.

 - During the breeding of the emperor penguins (May) in Antarctica are the lowest temperatures on Earth.